rohanjhunja/jekyll-docker-test/_posts/2023-04-25-spectrum-game.md

 - marion
 ---

-Product designed for and with Bapu Trust, as games to help the field workers find easier and more visual ways to communicate concepts in mental health.
+**Product designed for and with Bapu Trust, as games to help the field workers find easier and more visual ways to communicate concepts in mental health.**

 ![]({{site.baseurl}}/images/rainbow1.jpg)

+{:.fullwidth}
 ![]({{site.baseurl}}/images/rainbow2.1.jpg)![]({{site.baseurl}}/images/rainbow2.jpg)

 **Game Kit** <br><br>The finished set consists of a cloth game ‘board’,